datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 functional of the trajectory) for each of these trajectories, and selecting one that makes the action locally stationary (traditionally called "least").
 True trajectories are those that have least action."
-Principle of Least Action, Scholarpedia
+Principle of Least Action describing invariants in physics, Scholarpedia
 </blockquote>

+We have described in a [prior
+blogpost](/2018/11/03/blockchain-information-system/) the appeal of a datalog based database in a typical blockchain setting with the addition of access to a versioned history of it.
+In this blog post we will talk about how datopia can be managed by a novel, yet simple, datalog based transaction system that is, in our opinion, much more fit for smart contract purposes than all other approaches known to us.

 Every complicated modern application uses one or multiple databases to manage its internal state.
 These databases often carry powerful relational logic engines like SQL or datalog for the user.
 Usually these query languages do much of the hard work to extract information about a request from the large body of accumulated knowledge efficiently, while the rest is glue code to expose the information from the database to the surroundings.
+Since our database technology stores immutable facts, datopia instead provides support to selectively load index segments from the P2P cloud directly into the client-side query engine.
+Datopia will therefore automatically provide a straightforward extended datalog dialect to extract information on the client without the need for any intermediary server or client functionality.
+The programming model to read from the database is elegantly established that way.

-For this reason we will provide light-client facility to selectively load index segments from the p2p cloud directly into the client-side query engine.
-A current datahike prototype is working with the help of the dat project, but we think other variants on IPFS or [BitTorrent](http://www.bittorrent.org/) are also possible.
-TODO It is even conceivable with technologies like [3df](https://github.com/sixthnormal/clj-3df) that soon most user interfaces can be directly filled through an incrementally updating materialized view on a client of the database.
+Footnote: A datahike client replication prototype is working with the help of the [dat project](https://dat.foundation/) because of its publish and subscribe system, but we think other variants on [IPFS](https://ipfs.io/) or [BitTorrent](http://www.bittorrent.org/) are also possible.
+It is even conceivable with technologies like [3df](https://github.com/sixthnormal/clj-3df) that soon most user interfaces can be directly filled through an incrementally updating materialized view on a client of the database.
 We are having a collaboration working on support for 3df in datahike.
-Datopia will therefore provide a straightforward extended datalog dialect to extract information on the client without any additional server functionality.

 # The change we need